asceius/stars-of-fate/README.md

 This is a repository for welcoming and returning translators and bug reporters, as well as releases for open sourced demo builds.

 Want to become a translator?
-Simply create a fork of this repository and submit a pull request!
+Simply create a fork of this repository and submit a pull request or submit a .txt file in the #『translation-submissions』 channel in our [Discord Server](https://discord.gg/R69gW6A).

 Notice a bug in-game?
 Submit an issue [here](https://github.com/asceius/stars-of-fate/issues) or post it in the #『bug-reports』 channel in our [Discord Server](https://discord.gg/R69gW6A).